What Is Varicella?

 Who Should Get Vaccinated and When?

-The vaccine is recommended for most children aged 12-15 months.
-The second dose is given between ages 4-6 years.
+The vaccine is recommended for children aged 12 to 15 months.
+A second dose is given between ages 4 to 6 years.

 What Are the Risks Associated With the Varicella Vaccine?

 - Soreness, redness, or rash at the site of the injection

 Less common, but more serious side effects are:

 - Seizures linked to fever